Karthickpk11/usermanagement/README.md

 **Hibernate - @GeneratedValue Annotation in JPA**

 Here used _GenerationType.IDENTITY_ for Relies on the database’s auto-increment feature, Supported by MySQL, PostgreSQL, SQL Server, etc.  The @GeneratedValue annotation with GenerationType Identity indicates that the primary key will be generated automatically by the database.

+**Test the Application**

+Now run your application and test it out.
+Hit the following URL: localhost:8085/userserviceapi

+It will add the user to the database.